sfttw/sobery/README.md

 `set [date]`  - begin tracking your sobriety. ex: `@sobery set` or `@sobery set 12/25/2020`

-`time` - show how long you've been sober
+`days` - show how long you've been sober

 `break` - stop tracking your sobriety / take a break.

+`leaderboard` - Shows a list of everyone in the database, ordered by days sober.

 `help` - show this help message and exit